-When a clogged pore closes at its surface, the dead skin, bacteria, and sebum trapped within that pore collects and appears as a firm white bump at the surface of the skin.
+When a clogged pore is closed, the dead skin, bacteria, and sebum trapped within that pore collects and appears as a firm white bump at the surface of the skin.

 Whiteheads, which are usually pretty small, are known as closed comedones.
-A good way to distinguish whiteheads from papules and pustules is to remember that whiteheads aren’t inflammatory acne.
 They may appear red on their edges, but they won’t appear swollen or or bigger like papules and pustules, also known as inflammatory acne.

-Some people think that blackheads are just dirt stuck inside our pores, but this actually isn’t true.
 Blackheads are also clogged pores, filled with the same dead skin, sebum and bacteria as whiteheads.
-But when a clogged pore remains open (as opposed to closing up like a whitehead) the dead skin cells and sebum are exposed to the air.
+But when a clogged pore remains open (as opposed to closed like a whitehead) the dead skin cells and sebum are exposed to the air.
 This mixture contains melanin, which turns black when it oxidizes, causing it to form what is known as a blackhead, or open comedo (singular for comedone).

-When additional bacteria — specifically P. acnes bacteria — invades blackheads and whiteheads, they can turn into inflammatory acne.
-This happens because P. acnes bacteria feeds on sebum and sebaceous glands, making blackheads and whiteheads a perfect breeding ground for inflammatory or cystic acne.
+When additional bacteria — specifically P. acnes bacteria — invades blackheads and whiteheads, this is when they can turn into inflammatory acne.
+P. acnes bacteria feeds on sebum and sebaceous glands, making blackheads and whiteheads a perfect breeding ground for inflammatory or cystic acne.

-For starters, blackheads and whiteheads can both be treated with similar ingredients — salicylic acid, retinol, and benzoyl peroxide are all active ingredient powerhouses that work to unclog pores.
-SLMD's 30-Day Acne System contains products formulated with the first three ingredients and breaks them down into an easy, effective, straight forward routine to effectively fight acne.
-If you are sensitive to Benzoyl Peroxide, the SLMD Sensitive Skin Acne System, is another option for you, containing Sulfur Lotion, as an alternative treatment step.
+For starters, blackheads and whiteheads can be treated with similar ingredients — salicylic acid, retinol, benzoyl peroxide, and glycolic acid are all active ingredient powerhouses that work to unclog pores.
+SLMD's 30-Day Acne System contains products formulated with the first three ingredients and breaks them down into an easy, effective, straight forward routine.

-If you’re a fan of our founder Dr. Sandra Lee aka Dr. Pimple Popper, you’re familiar with the slew of internet videos showing the many ways to extract blackheads and whiteheads.
-Despite her viral videos, even she asserts that you should resist popping.
-Improper blackhead and whitehead removal techniques can cause further inflammation, scarring, and even more breakouts.
-If you insist on extracting and can’t keep your hands off — make sure you are doing it carefully.
-To properly pop that whitehead or extract that blackhead, make sure you’ve thoroughly washed your hands and face, and opt for a comedone extractor tool that’s also been properly cleaned.
-Make sure you apply antibacterial treatments immediately after extraction, like SLMD's Salicylic Acid spot treatment — making sure your skin remains clean is crucial in preventing further breakouts.
+If you’re a fan of our founder Dr. Sandra Lee aka Dr. Pimple Popper, you’re most likely familiar with her videos showing the many ways to extract blackheads and whiteheads.
+Even she asserts that it is always best to keep your hands off (as picking can lead to scarring and more irritation), but if you absolutely can’t — make sure you are doing it carefully.
+To properly pop that whitehead or extract that blackhead, make sure you’ve thoroughly washed your hands and face, and opt for a comedone extractor tool (like this one) that’s been properly disinfected.
+Also, be sure to apply an antibacterial treatment immediately after extraction, like SLMD's Salicylic Acid Spot Treatment — to make sure that skin is clean and less likely to result in future breakouts.